 What are the 4 types of attachment?

 The four types of attachment are secure attachment, avoidant attachment, anxious attachment, and disorganized attachment.
-Secure attachment is the goal, though only about 50% of people have a secure attachment style.
+Secure attachment including status is the goal, though only about 50% of people have a secure attachment style.
 Although attachment styles can vary regardless, early attachment is defined during infancy and childhood, and nurture certainly has an impact.
 Attachment theory suggests that the way our needs were or weren't met as children impacts the way adults feel in relationships.
 It creates a mental representation of whether or not our needs will be met.
 It's not that we consciously learn attachment security or lack thereof as a child; the development of our attachment style is generally unconscious and is related to if we have stable relationships with caregivers where they give us the social experience and response to our needs that we require.
 If our emotional and physical needs were met as children, we are more likely to have a secure attachment style.
+You can read through handbooks of attachment theory and research papers on the topic to get more understanding on the types of attachment.

 How is attachment formed?

-Attachment is recognized and built early in life, but it affects adult relationships when a person gets older.
+According to attachment theory and research, and as seen in the Handbook of Attachment: Theory, research and clinical applications, attachment is recognized and built early in life, but it affects adult relationships when a person gets older.
 Psychologist Mary Ainsworth found that the attachment between a child and primary child caregiver (their parents, parent, or guardian/guardians) influenced which attachment style an individual would develop.
 The first year of life plays an important role in a baby or child's attachment.
 That said, if an attachment pattern changes, it can impact or shift the outcome of that early attachment.
 You want to make sure that your children feel secure and have an intrinsic and fundamental understanding that their needs will be met.
-To do this, you'll want to be sensitive responsive and provide them with social engagement.
+To do this, you'll want to be sensitive, responsive and provide them with social engagement.
 People who engage in attachment parenting focus on meeting their child's emotional and physical needs.
 The parent responds when a baby cries, validates a child's feelings, makes sure that the child's physical needs are well attended to, provides affection, makes sure to stay close, and returns when expected to build trust with the child over time.
 In addition to impacting someone's experience with romantic partners, attachment has been researched alongside cognitive development.
 Studies show that attachment in infancy influences both behavioral and cognitive development, with secure attachment having a positive impact.

 Your relationship with your parents may have influenced the way you attach to others as an adult.
 Look back and think about how your needs were met as a child, including your emotional needs.
 For example, was someone there to respond when you cried?
 Did they stay close and return when they said they would?
 Did they validate your emotions, or did they invalidate them or tell you to get over it?
 It's something that could have more of an effect on you than you realize until you look into attachment behavior and patterns of attachment.
 Attachment influences our social experience and social emotional and romantic patterns in adulthood.
 No matter what your attachment style is, it's likely that you have an internal desire for a strong emotional bond.
 Insecure attachment isn't the absence of the desire for bonds with others.
 Instead, it makes someone fear that a bond could be broken, even when there is no reason to believe this will happen.
 Insecure attachment can interfere with relationships, which is why it's so crucial to work on attachment for healthy relationships.